tryoxiss/11ty-test/src/specs/bonfire/recent.md

 The `bonfire://` URI scheme is motivated by the desire to have a clean inter-instance and inter-client way to denote various locations.
 This does not need to denote actions as those are sent in **packets** instead.
 However, they can include links *to* actions like joining a hub or being an invite.

-Generally, it follows a `action:what:details` scheme, however when CIDs are involved they are instead surrounded by forward slashes.
+Generally, it follows a `action:what:details` scheme, however when UUIDs are involved they are instead surrounded by forward slashes.

-Hub CIDs MUST include the instance at the begining in the following format: `CID:sub.domain.tld`.
-This allows URIs to be cleaner.

 ```
-bonfire://invite/cid
+bonfire://invite/guid

 ( bonfire://invite/1233:45::671: )
 ( bonfire://invite/13fg:45::6io: )